LoopKit/loopdocs/docs/version/development.md

 * It is only used when Automatic Bolus (AB) is selected for Dosing Strategy
 * This modification **does not affect the recommended dose**, only the speed with which the recommended dose is automatically delivered

-When AB is selected and GPBA is enabled, the percentage of the recommended dose delivered per Loop cycle ranges from 20% to 80% based on glucose level and user selected correction range.
+When AB is selected and <code>GBPA</code> is enabled, the percentage of the recommended dose delivered per Loop cycle ranges from 20% to 80% based on glucose level and user selected correction range.
 (Without <code>GBPA</code> enabled, AB uses a fixed 40% percentage regardless of glucose level.)

 * Partial Application = 20% when glucose level at or below 10 mg/dL (0.6 mmol/L) above the users correction range lower value (including overrides)
 * Partial Application increases linearly from 20% to 80% up to a glucose level of 200 mg/dL (11.1 mmol/L)
 * Partial Application is 80% when glucose level is above 200 mg/dL (11.1 mmol/L)

-#### Insulin Delivery of Recommended Dose: GPBA
+#### Insulin Delivery of Recommended Dose: <code>GBPA</code>

 This is an area that confuses a lot of people so we're going to go through Automatic Bolus in some detail.
 For this section and the next section (on <code>Temp Basal</code>), the recommended dose is unchanged - the different methods only change how soon that recommended dose is delivered.